 - Organic meats

 Early intervention is crucial to stopping scoliosis progression.
-This includes genetic testing that shows the probability of scoliosis progression in your child, neuromuscular retraining, and nutritional testing.
+This includes genetic testing that shows the probability of scoliosis progression in your child, auto response retraining, and neurotransmitter testing.

 Start Your Child's Scoliosis Treatment Today!